Cuates/rssfeedrarbg/README.md

-# rssfeedrarbg
+# rssfeedrarbgpy
-rarbg RSS Feed parser for Movies and TVs
+rarbg RSS Feed parser for Movies and TVs Python